Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Tensor Completion with Dynamic Graph Information

 \section{Tensor Completion with Dynamic Graph Information}

-In many scenarios, alongside the partially observed entries, there is an opportunity to gather additional information regarding the relationships among the involved variables, e.g., the social network of users, product co-purchasing graphs, etc. Such additional information can be leveraged to improve prediction accuracy.
-Mathematically, the relationships between variables can be naturally described as a graph $ (V,E) $, where $ V $ and $ E $ denote the set of vertexes and edges, respectively.
-Taking the movie recommender system as an example, the ratings of $ m $ users to $ n $ movies in $ T $ time periods can be described as a user-movie-time rating tensor $ \mathcal{X} \in \mathbb{R}^{m \times n \times T} $, along with which we might have access to the social network of users and the similarity among movies.
-The social network can be visualized as a graph, where users constitute the vertices and the social connections between users form the edges.
-Similarly, the movie similarity graph can be constructed using a similar approach.
-Subsequently, the task of movie recommendation can be framed as a TC problem that incorporates graph-based information.
-This specific problem constitutes the main focus of our research in this paper.
+In many scenarios, in addition to partially observed entries, additional information about relationships among entities, such as user social networks or product co-purchasing graphs, is available and can be leveraged to enhance prediction accuracy.
+Mathematically, such relationships can be naturally represented as a graph $(V, E)$, where $V$ and $E$ denote the sets of vertices and edges, respectively.
+For example, in a movie recommendation system, user ratings over $T$ time periods can be organized into a three-order tensor $\mathcal{X} \in \mathbb{R}^{m \times n \times T}$, where $m$ and $n$ denote the numbers of users and movies.
+Additional side information may include the users' social network or similarity among movies, both of which can be modeled as graphs: users (or movies) form the vertices, and their interactions or similarities define the edges.
+Incorporating such graph-based information leads to a graph-regularized tensor completion formulation, which serves as the central focus of this work.